 - Volunteer opportunities within the local community

-During the academic residency, participants will also have opportunities to engage in educational and cultural activities outside of the classroom.
-If conditions allow, the AFP will include an educational study tour to other areas of the United States where they will meet with local, state, private, and nonprofit organizations working in the field.
+During their academic residency, participants will also have opportunities to engage in educational and cultural activities outside of the classroom.
+If conditions allow, the AFP will include an educational study tour to other areas of the United States to meet with local, state, private, and nonprofit organizations working in the field.

 Applicants Description and Qualifications:

-The YSEALI AFP Fellows are expected to be full-time undergraduate students from college, university, or other institutions of higher learning, or have graduated in the past four years, who demonstrate leadership through academic work, community involvement, extracurricular activities, or their profession.
+The YSEALI AFP Fellows are expected to be full-time undergraduate students from college, university, or other institutions of higher learning (IHL), or have graduated in the past four years, who demonstrate leadership through academic work, community involvement, extracurricular activities, or their profession.
 Their fields of study will be varied, and may include the sciences, social sciences, humanities, education, business, and other professional fields.
 Applicants must have very little or no prior experience in the United States or elsewhere outside their home country.
-We strongly encourage people with disabilities to apply, especially because host universities will be able to provide special accommodations for YSEALI Academic Fellows with disabilities as required.
+We strongly encourage people with disabilities to apply; host universities will be able to provide special accommodations for YSEALI Academic Fellows with disabilities as required.

 Applicants must be: